Euler's three-body problem

 In physics and astronomy, Euler's three-body problem is to solve for the motion of a particle that is acted upon by the gravitational field of two other point masses that are fixed in space.
-This problem is exactly solvable, and yields an approximate solution for particles moving in the gravitational fields of prolate and oblate spheroids.
+It is a particular version of the three-body problem.
+This version of it is exactly solvable, and yields an approximate solution for particles moving in the gravitational fields of prolate and oblate spheroids.
 This problem is named after Leonhard Euler, who discussed it in memoirs published in 1760.
-Important extensions and analyses were contributed subsequently by Lagrange, Liouville, Laplace, Jacobi, Darboux, Le Verrier, Velde, Hamilton, Poincaré, Birkhoff and E. T. Whittaker, among others.
+Important extensions and analyses to the three body problem were contributed subsequently by Joseph-Louis Lagrange, Joseph Liouville, Pierre-Simon Laplace, Carl Gustav Jacob Jacobi, Urbain Le Verrier, William Rowan Hamilton, Henri Poincaré and George David Birkhoff, among others.